PirateNetwork/pirate-docs/docs/guides/service_migration.md

 ```

 ### Restart node_OLD
 This will trigger a rescan.
-In order to not waste time on this process it is recommended to use parameter `-rescanheight` to minimize the number of blocks to rescan.
+In order to not waste precious time on this process it is recommended to use parameter `-rescanheight` to minimize the number of blocks to rescan.

-You will have to ascertain the minimum blockHeight required to include all transactions processed by your service.
+You will have to ascertain the minimum blockHeight required to include all transactions processed by your service to date.

 Example:
 You had your first Pirate Chain transactions on block 1,200,100